-The wake up comparator is used to indicate a change in cell current while the bq27510 is in SLEEP mode.
+The wake up comparator is used to indicate a change in cell current while the bq27510 is in either SLEEP or HIBERNATE modes.
 Operation Configuration uses bits [RSNS1-RSNS0] to set the sense resistor selection.
 Operation Configuration also uses the [IWAKE] bit to select one of two possible voltage threshold ranges for the given sense resistor selection.
 An internal interrupt is generated when the threshold is breached in either charge or discharge directions.
 Setting both [RSNS1] and [RSNS0] to 0 disables this feature.